ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

 **Odometry**

-We can directly use the forward kinematics equations above to calculate the odometry of the robot from encoder readings.
+We can use the forward kinematics equations above to calculate the robot's odometry directly from the encoder readings.

 Car-Like (Bicycle) Model
 ,,,,,,,,,,,,,,,,,,,,,,,,